 Randolph joined Watsi on June 21st, 2015.
-Five years ago, Randolph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Randolph's most recent donation traveled 8,700 miles to support Dorcas, an eleven-year-old girl from Tanzania, to fund surgery that will enable her to use her hands.
+Six years ago, Randolph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Randolph's most recent donation traveled 8,800 miles to support Em, a Chinese language teacher from Cambodia, to fund ear surgery.

 Dorcas is a young girl from Tanzania.
 She is a fourth born child in a family of four children.
 She is still in kindergarten but hopefully will continue to class one once the COVID-19 crisis improves.
 Dorcas was born with a condition called Syndactyly where her fingers are fused together making it hard for her to utilize them easily.
 Dorcas was taken to the hospital by her mother to try to correct her fingers when she was three years old but unfortunately they were unable to correct her condition.
 Since her parents' passing, Dorcas has been staying with her aunt.
 They have not been able to seek treatment for her due to the cost of hospital fees.
 Dorcas' aunt has four children of her own and also looks after Dorcas full-time as her parent.
 Dorcas' aunt was advised by her pastor to bring her to our medical partner's clinic for treatment.
 Dorcas has been scheduled to have both of her little fingers released, but her aunt cannot afford the cost of treatment and they are now asking for help.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Dorcas receive treatment.
 On October 14th, surgeons at our medical partner's care center will perform a hand surgery so that she will be able to use her fingers with ease.
 Now, she needs help to fund this $639 procedure.
 Dorcas' aunt shared, "I believe this surgery will help her have more use of her hands and reduce the challenges she is going through due to her fingers being joined together."